-People across the country are being advised to wear face coverings in certain circumstances when out of the house, to help limit the spread of coronavirus.
-From 15 June, you must wear one on public transport in England.
+People across the country now have to wear face coverings in certain circumstances when out of the house, to help limit the spread of coronavirus.
+In England it is compulsory to wear one on public transport and in shops.

 Here's our guide to different types and step-by-step instructions on how to make them.

 Whether you're handy with a sewing machine, like cutting up old t-shirts or just want a quick fix, the principles are the same: the more layers of material the better, and the mask needs to fit snugly around the face, covering the nose and mouth, and you should be able to breathe comfortably.

 One study has shown that the best materials to use are tightly woven cottons or twill, natural silk or quilted cotton material.
 But you can also make do with what you have around your home.